-The concept of depreciation is really pretty simple.
+The bookkeeping and accounting concept of depreciation is really pretty simple.
+Asset depreciates.
 Measuring the loss in value over time of a fixed asset, such as a building or a piece of equipment or a motor vehicle, is known as depreciation.
 Depreciation is considered an expense and is listed in an income statement under expenses.
 In addition to vehicles that may be used in your business, you can depreciate office furniture, office equipment, any buildings you own, and machinery you use to manufacture products.
 Land is not considered an expense, nor can it be depreciated.
 Land does not wear out like vehicles or equipment do.

 To find the annual depreciation cost for your assets, you need to know the initial cost of the assets.
 You also need to determine how many years you think the assets will retain value for your business.
 For example, let’s say you purchase a truck for your business.
 The truck loses value the minute you drive it out of the dealership.
 The truck is considered an operational asset in running your business.
 Each year that you own the truck, it loses some value, until the truck finally stops running and has no value to the business.

 Straight-line depreciation is considered the most common depreciation method.
 To compute the amount of annual depreciation expense using the straight-line method requires two numbers: the initial cost of the asset and its estimated useful life.
 For example, you purchase a truck for $50,000 and expect it to be used in your business for 10 years.
 Using the straight-line method for determining depreciation, you would divide the initial cost of the truck by its useful life.